climatepolicyradar/tech-blog/docs/_posts/2025-07-14-prefect-and-platform-as-a-service.markdown

 ![Our ingestion pipeline](/tech-blog/assets/blog-images/prefect-pipeline-1.png)

-**Ingestion Pipeline**: Downloads documents (typically PDFs, though we convert HTML to PDF to maintain one text extraction path) → translates if needed via Google Translate → extracts text with Microsoft DocumentAI (we tested many options; they handle weird PDFs best) → embeds and inserts into our Vespa search index.
+**Ingestion Pipeline**: Downloads documents (typically PDFs, though we convert HTML to PDF to maintain one text extraction path) → extracts text with Microsoft DocumentAI (we tested many options; they handle weird PDFs best) → translates if needed via Google Translate → embeds and inserts into our Vespa search index.

 ![Our knowledge graph pipeline](/tech-blog/assets/blog-images/prefect-pipeline-2.png)

-**Knowledge Graph Pipeline**: Runs classifier inference on document batches → indexes labels → derives aggregate concept counts.
+**Knowledge Graph Pipeline**: Runs classifier inference on document batches → derives aggregate concept counts → indexes labels .
 No point doing this online when batch processing works perfectly.

 Some topics yield to straightforward lexical analysis (think of a search engine that simultaneously searches for every possible name something is called), while linguistically complex concepts like net-zero targets demand trained classifiers.
 We've prioritised simplicity first (building complexity incrementally is one of our architectural principles), reaching for more intense techniques only when the topic demanded it.
 This has meant we can run the entire pipeline -- except, currently, for a single classifier -- without GPU acceleration, saving significantly on cost.